 The VMS is composed of a flexible sleeve installed in an uncased, slanted (35° to the vertical) borehole hosting multiple monitoring units at various depths.
-Each monitoring unit consisted of a flexible time-domain reflectometry (FTDR) sensor for continuous measurements of sediment water content, and a vadose-zone sampling port for frequent collection of pore-water samples from the unsaturated zone (Table 1).
-The slanted installation ensures that each monitoring unit faces an undisturbed sediment column that extends from land surface to the probe or sampling port depth.
-After insertion of the VMS into the borehole, the flexible sleeve was filled with a high-density solidifying material (liquid two-component urethane) that solidifies in the borehole shortly after its application, thereby ensuring proper sleeve expansion for good contact of the monitoring units with the borehole's irregular walls, sealing its entire void and preventing potential cross-contamination by preferential flow along the borehole.
+Each monitoring unit consisted of a flexible time-domain reflectometry (FTDR) sensor for continuous measurements of sediment water content and a vadose-zone sampling port for frequent collection of pore-water samples from the unsaturated zone (Table 1).
+The slanted installation ensures that each monitoring unit faces an undisturbed sediment column that extends from the land surface to the probe or sampling port depth.
+After insertion of the VMS into the borehole, the flexible sleeve was filled with a high-density solidifying material (liquid twocomponent urethane) that solidifies in the borehole shortly after its application, thereby ensuring proper sleeve expansion for good contact of the monitoring units with the borehole's irregular walls, sealing its entire void and preventing potential cross-contamination by preferential flow along the borehole.

 Since each monitoring unit is located under its own undisturbed sediment column, the integrated data from the VMS should be regarded as representative of a wider zone rather than a single vertical profile.
 Sediment water content was monitored daily.
-Pore-water sampling from the unsaturated sediments is achieved by creating hydraulic continuity between the sediment and the sampling port using a flexible porous interface (Dahan et al., 2009; Patent # US 6,956,381; US 12/222,069; EP 07706061.4; IL 193126).
-The vadose zone sampling ports (VSPs) are operated through a set of small-diameter access tubes and control valves.
-Prior the water sampling collection, a low pressure (vacuum) is applied to the sampling ports to draw the sediment pore water.
-Subsequently, the water samples are retrieved using pressurized gas ( $N_2$ ) to push the sample to the surface.
-Water samples were collected every 90 days on average, from 09/2009 to 04/2015.
-Samples were stored chilled in the field and at 4°C in laboratory after filtered through a 45 $\mu$ m filter.
+Pore-water sampling from the unsaturated sediments is achieved by creating hydraulic continuity between the sediment and the sampling port using a flexible porous interface (Dahan et al., 2009; patent no. US 6 956 381; US 12/222,069; EP 07706061.4; IL 193126).
+The vadosezone sampling ports (VSPs) are operated through a set of small-diameter access tubes and control valves.
+Prior the water sampling collection, a low-pressure (vacuum) is applied to the sampling ports to draw the sediment pore water.
+Subsequently, the water samples are retrieved using pressurized gas (N2) to push the sample to the surface.
+Water samples were collected every 90 days on average, from September 2009 to April 2015.
+Samples were stored chilled in the field and at 4 °C in the laboratory after being filtered through a 45 μm filter.
 Chemical analyses were performed the following day.
 The monitoring system operated with Campbell Scientific (Logan, UT) data acquisition and logging instruments, including TDR100, SDM50X, AM 16/32 multiplexers and a CR10X datalogger.

-2.3 Chemical and Isotopic Analyses
+2.3 Chemical and isotopic analyses